Whip fan

-The whip fan (Eunicella albicans), also called the flagellar sea fan, is a species of gorgonian sea fan in the family Gorgoniidae.
+The whip fan (Eunicella albicans), also called the flagellar sea fan, is a species of gorgonian sea fan in the family Eunicellidae.

 Description

 This fan is orange and has flexible whip-like branches.
 It may grow up to 70 cm tall and have branches of 0.3 to 0.5 cm wide.

 Distribution

 This sea fan is found only around the South African coast from the Atlantic side of the Cape Peninsula to Port Elizabeth in 10–30 m of water.
 It is endemic to this region.

 Ecology

-This sea fan is preyed upon by the whip fan nudibranch, Tritonia nilsodhneri, which closely resembles the feeding fan.
+This sea fan is preyed upon by the whip fan nudibranch, Duvaucelia odhneri, previously known as Tritonia nilsodhneri, which closely resembles the feeding fan.